 By default, the mirrored packets include IPv4/IPv6 headers, as well as Ethernet headers.
-Traffic from multiple sources can be mirrored to a single destination, although traffic from a specific source cannot be mirrored to multiple destinations.
+Traffic from multiple sources can be mirrored to a single destination.
+Mirroring to multiple destinations is not supported.

 3.1 Mirror sources

 The source for mirrored traffic can be an interface, subinterface, or an ACL filter.